SuyogKhanal/Recommender-System/README.md

 # Recommender-System

 Built a simple item-based recommender system.
-I used MovieLens 10M dataset here.
+Used MovieLens 10M dataset here.
 The dataset can be found in https://grouplens.org/datasets/movielens/10m/